Maintenance Tasks¶

 For this example, we assume that you are doing daily backups, have a retention period of 10 years, and the period between backups stored gradually grows.

-• keep-daily: 13 - together with keep-last, which covers at least one day, this ensures that you have at least two weeks of backups.
+- together with keep-last, which covers at least one day, this ensures that you have at least two weeks of backups. - keep-weekly:

-• keep-weekly: 8 - ensures that you have at least two full months of weekly backups.
+- ensures that you have at least two full months of weekly backups. - keep-monthly:

-• keep-monthly: 11 - together with the previous keep settings, this ensures that you have at least a year of monthly backups.
+- together with the previous keep settings, this ensures that you have at least a year of monthly backups. - keep-yearly:

 We recommend that you use a higher retention period than is minimally required by your environment; you can always reduce it if you find it is unnecessarily high, but you cannot recreate backup snapshots from the past.